metal-by-example/BCMeshTransformView/README.md

 ```
 - (void)mapVerticesUsingBlock:(BCMeshVertex (^)(BCMeshVertex vertex, NSUInteger vertexIndex))block;
 ```

-# Caveats
+## Caveats

 * `BCMeshTransformView` is stable and works, but it's still in beta.
 It won't break down unexpectedly, but I haven't seriously battle tested the class, so there still might be some edge cases when something doesn't behave as intended.

 * Mesh generation is computationally heavy and may be slow in Debug mode, especially on older devices.
 Compiling with optimizations (Release has -Os by default) should provide major improvements.

-* Since rendering is OpenGL based the `BCMeshTransformView` implicitly clips its content to bounds, regardless of `clipsToBounds` property state.
+* Since rendering is Metal-based, the `BCMeshTransformView` implicitly clips its content to bounds, regardless of `clipsToBounds` property state.

 * If semi-transparent faces overlap, only the frontmost one will be rendered.
 The original `CAMeshTransform`  z-sorts its triangles, however, I'm using a depth buffer to resolve the relative z-order of triangles.